-To strategize and execute a new marketing plan you’re going to need funds – which is where the SBA comes in.
-You can use a SBA loan to fund market research, lead generations, sales goals, advertising campaigns, and more.
+To strategize and execute a new marketing plan, you’re going to need funds – which is where the SBA comes in.
+You can use a SBA loan to fund market research, lead generation, sales goals, advertising campaigns, and more.

-Day-to-day costs of running your business can really add up and take a toll on your cash flow.
-This is especially true for businesses that experience seasonal lulls, and find it difficult to meet their expenses.
+The day-to-day costs of running your business can really add up and take a toll on your cash flow.
+This is especially true for businesses that experience seasonal lulls and find it difficult to meet their expenses.

 Use a SBA loan to pay for rent, utilities, outstanding bills, suppliers, and more.
 With low interest rates and typically long-repayment terms, SBA financing can help you manage your operations until your cash flow improves.